eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-runtime/run_runtime_services_locally.md

 ## Using tasks in Visual Studio Code

-**Overview:**: If you are developing in Visual Studio Code, the runtime components (like _KUKSA Data Broker_ or _Vehicle Services_) are available for local execution as _Tasks_, a feature of the Visual Studio Code.
+**Overview:** If you are developing in Visual Studio Code, the runtime components (like _KUKSA Data Broker_ or _Vehicle Services_) are available for local execution coming from our _devenv-runtimes_ package and are accessible as _Tasks_, a feature of the Visual Studio Code.
 Additional information on tasks can be found [here](https://code.visualstudio.com/docs/editor/tasks).

 **Start local runtime:** To start local runtime, a task called `Local Runtime - Up` is available.
 This task runs the runtime services in the correct order.
 You can run this task by clicking `F1` and choose `Tasks: Run task`, then select `Local Runtime - Up`.

 **Tasks Management:** Visual Studio Code offers various other commands concerning tasks like Start/Terminate/Restart/...
 You can access them by pressing F1 and typing `task`.
 A list with available task commands will appear.

 **Logging:** Running tasks appear in the Terminals View of Visual Studio Code.
 From there, you can see the logs of each running task.
+More detailed logs can be found inside your workspace's logs directory `./logs/*`

-## Add/Change service configuration
+## Add/Change runtime service configuration

-The configuration for the services is defined in the file [`./runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) in the repository [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main).
-If you want to add a new service, adapt [`./runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) and [`./manifest.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/manifest.json).
-In order to use newly created service, new changes on [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main) need to be tagged and referenced from [`./velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) via tag or branch name.
-When [`./velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) gots updated, then last step is to execute `velocitas sync` from the terminal and new package will be installed with the defined service which could be started using velocitas cli command `velocitas exec runtime-local <service_id> <args>` or by creating and executing Visual Studio Code Task.
+The configuration for services of the local runtime are defined in the [`runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) at the root of the repository [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main).
+If you want to add a new service, adapt [`runtime.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/runtime.json) and [`manifest.json`](https://github.com/eclipse-velocitas/devenv-runtimes/blob/main/manifest.json).
+In order to use a newly created or updated service, new changes on [devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes/tree/main) need to be tagged and referenced inside [`.velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) of the respective package version via a tag or branch name of the repository.
+When a version is changed in your [`.velocitas.json`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) you have to initialize it through `velocitas init` from the terminal so the new package version will be installed.
+A new service can be started by using velocitas cli command `velocitas exec runtime-local <service_id> <args>` which can be also configured inside your `./.vscode/tasks.json`.

 ### Add/Change service configuration helper

 ```json
 {
     "id": "<service_id>",